NYPL/engineering-general/on-off-board/github-org-management.md

 _Note: Only GitHub Admins/Owners have the ability to add and remove members from the GitHub Org.
 If you don't have access and need to add or remove someone, contact an Engineering Manager or Tech Lead._

-1. If the person you're adding is an NYPL FTE or Contractor, [invite them](https://github.com/orgs/NYPL/people) to the NYPL Organization.
+1. If the person you're adding is an NYPL FTE, Intern, or Contractor, [invite them](https://github.com/orgs/NYPL/people) to the NYPL Organization.
 They will need to accept this invite via email.
 Then make sure they have 2FA enabled (required) & ask them to add a recognizable name to their [profile](https://github.com/settings/profile) (optional).
 2. Once the first step is complete, add them to the appropriate portfolio team(s).
 This should automatically grant them access to any repositories they need.
 Avoid adding individuals to repositories, unless they're an Outside Collaborator.
 3. If they are not an NYPL employee or Contractor, add them to the repo they need access to as an Outside Collaborator.